paulohscwb/polyhedra/johnson1/README.md

 <hr>
 <h4>14.
 Elongated triangular dipyramid</h4>
 <a href="vr/j14_elongated_triangular_dipyramid.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/36A.png" class="foto"></a><img src="ar/36.png" class="qr">
  <br><span class="titulo">J<sub>14</sub></span> The elongated triangular dipyramid, also called a elongated triangular bipyramid or etidpy, is one of the Johnson solids.
-It can be constructed by inserting a triangular prism between the two halves of the triangular dipyramid.
+It can be constructed by inserting a triangular prism between the halves of the triangular dipyramid.
 <br><br><b>Faces:</b> 6 triangles and 3 squares | <b>Edges:</b> 15 | <b>Vertices:</b> 8 | <b>Dihedral angles:</b> 160.53°, 60° and 70.53°. <a href="https://polytope.miraheze.org/wiki/Elongated_triangular_bipyramid" target="_blank">More...</a>
 <hr>
 <h4>15.
 Elongated square dipyramid</h4>
 <a href="vr/j15_elongated_square_dipyramid.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/35A.png" class="foto"></a><img src="ar/35.png" class="qr">
  <br><span class="titulo">J<sub>15</sub></span> The elongated square dipyramid, also called a elongated square bipyramid or esquidpy, is one of the Johnson solids.
-It can be constructed by inserting a cube, seen as a square prism, between the two pyramidal halves of the regular octahedron, seen as a square dipyramid.
+It can be constructed by inserting a cube, seen as a square prism, between the pyramidal halves of the regular octahedron, seen as a square dipyramid.
 <br><br><b>Faces:</b> 8 triangles and 4 squares | <b>Edges:</b> 20 | <b>Vertices:</b> 10 | <b>Dihedral angles:</b> 144.74°, 90° and 109.47°. <a href="https://polytope.miraheze.org/wiki/Elongated_square_bipyramid" target="_blank">More...</a>
 <hr>
 <h4>16.
 Elongated pentagonal dipyramid</h4>